PlasmaPHP/schemas/README.md

 ```

 You first need to create a Plasma client and then create a `Repository` (which acts like a client) with the created client.
-Then you need to create your schema classes and the schema builders for these schema classes.
-You will need to register these builders to the Repository.
+Then you need to create your schema classes and the directory for these schema classes.
+You will need to register these directories to the Repository.

+Directories build schemas from query results and interface with the repository for queries.

 After that, each call onto the Repository `query` or `execute` methods will give you a dedicated `SchemaCollection` with the `Schema` instances.
-A call to `Repository::prepare` will give you, if successful, a `Statement` with `execute` method which acts like the Repository's `execute` method.
+A call to `Repository::prepare` will give you, if successful, a wrapped `Statement` instance.
+The wrapper has the same purpose as the `Repository`.

 ```php
 $loop = \React\EventLoop\Factory::create();